Can air ambulances transport stroke patients?

 We can also offer sea-level flights for patients whose condition means they need to avoid flying in a pressurized cabin at high altitude.
 For more detail, see this blog: What is a sea-level medical flight?

-We do this in remote consultation with the local doctors – reassuring them about the level of care we can offer during the flight – and with the doctors at your patient’s destination hospital.
+We do this in remote consultation with the local doctors – reassuring them about the level of care our Air Ambulance can provide the flight – and with the doctors at your patient’s destination hospital.
 But we’ll carry out a live assessment when we reach your patient too.
 On the ground and at your patient’s bedside, our experts will be able to do a full physical examination of your loved one, speak to the local doctors in person, and judge whether it’s appropriate to go ahead with the planned mode of transport.

 Do you need help with a medical transport question – or are you searching for help getting a loved one back home after a stroke or CVA?
 Just drop our team a line today.
 We’re available 24/7, wherever you are in the world.
 Head to our Contact page for the details.
-You can also get a free cost estimate for your repatriation with our online pricing calculator.
+You can also get a free cost estimate for your repatriation here.

 Please note that EMS Air Ambulance & Medical Repatriation is not responsible for the content of external websites.